 She explained there’s also plenty of examples of non-Jews being hailed as paragons of virtue, such as the case of a merchant named Dama Ben Netina.
 He is sought out by rabbinic sages looking for a precious jewel for the high priest's vestments, but Ben Netina turns down the fortune offered to him because he does not wish to wake his father, who holds the key to the jewel box.
 The sages don’t believe the merchant is genuine and assume he is simply bargaining for a higher price.

-Her forthcoming book, which will be published in June by the University of Pennsylvania press, is called “Jews, Gentiles, and Other Animals: The Talmud After the Humanities.”
+Her new book, published by the University of Pennsylvania press, is called “Jews, Gentiles, and Other Animals: The Talmud After the Humanities.”
 (RRC funded part of her research.)
 It is a close-reading of the Talmudic tractate Avoda Zara, which means idolatry.
 It’s the section of the Talmud that’s most often been censored.
 Avoda Zara focuses on relations between Jews and non-Jews, as well as between humans and the animal kingdom.

 It’s a sensitive area to wade into at a time when there are heightened fears of global anti-Semitism.
 But Wasserman thinks one message that’s been lost is how much the tractate emphasizes the commonalities between Jews and non-Jews and the relationship of all people to the larger world.